-ARCHITECTURE

-The culmination of Spanish Muslim art under the Nasrids was characterized by an exquisite Baroquelike style.
+ARCHITECTURE he culmination of Spanish Muslim art under the Nasrids was characterized by an exquisite Baroquelike style.
 Columns, ogival and lobed arches, inscriptions in elegant calligraphy, mocarabe stalactite ceilings, wood-carved ceilings, lattice-work and tiles are all typical features of its elaborate ornamentation.
 The most emblematic examples are to be found at the Alhambra in Granada.
 Built on a hill made of reddish earth, it was originally called al-Hamra, "the red castle".
 Its origins date back to the fortress or alcazaba built by Alhamar, also known as Muhammad I, the founder of the Nasrid dynasty.

-CASTLES

-The hostilities between Christians and Muslims in the kingdom of al-Andalus had a direct impact on the organization of the towns and cities sheltered by walled fortresses built next to rivers or on hill-tops.
-They normally had one or more walled enclosures some distance away from the castle, with various towers or watch-towers.
-The thick stone walls were topped with battlements from which all kinds of projectiles could be hurled or fired and from which boiling oil or pitch were poured on the unfortunate enemies below.
-The keep, a tower placed on one side of the fortress, was here have been human settlements in this area right from the remotest times of man's history, as is shown by the human remains found in the caves of La Carigüela and Las Ventanas in Píñar, and the cave paintings in the cave of La Graja in Jimena.
-The Iberian clans established settlements along almost all the route, and an interesting selection of remains of this culture can be seen at the Jaén Provincial Museum.
-The most important artefacts include the funeral chamber from La Guardia de Jaén, the sculptures of Porcuna and the archaeological site at Cerro Miguelico, in Torredelcampo Attracted by the wealth of minerals and the fertile soils, the Carthaginians, and later the Romans also came to settle here, at the confluence of the Roman roads that joined the provinces of Betica and Tarraconense.
-The firm tread of the Roman legions can still be felt in many towns along the way, such as Baeza, Martos or Mengíbar.

-THE LEGACY OF ANCIENT TIMES

-EXTRA VIRGIN OLIVE OIL

-The olive groves, "a shirt of a thousand stripes" clothing the Route of the Nasrids, are a great source of wealth for rural Andalusia.
-The harvesting season in autumn and winter fills the fields with labourers, the "haughty olive-pickers" described in the verses of the poet, Miguel Hernández.
-Olives dressed with oregano and other herbs, crushed or filled with peppers or anchovies, were a delicacy available to even the poorest peasant, and today make a splendid aperitif that adorns every table in Jaén.
-This province however is internationally renowned for its exquisite extra virgin olive oil, the jewel in the crown of the Mediterranean diet.
-In the kitchen, in the best preserves or simply as a dressing, its fine flavour is highly prized in all the world's best restaurants.

 The Nasrid Palaces were built partly during the reign of Yusuf I (the Throne-room and the Patio de los Arrayanes) and were completed during the reign of Muhammad V, who added private rooms for the Court.
 The Alhambra is considered the best preserved medieval Muslim palace.
 Particularly noteworthy are its baths, the Patio de los Leones, Sala de los Abencerrajes, Sala de las Dos Hermanas and Sala de los Reyes.
 The courtyards and the gardens of El Partal and the Generalife capture the very essence of the Muslim garden.
-Their incomparable beauty is framed by the spectacular backdrop of the peaks of Sierra Nevada.

-the main building.
+Their incomparable beauty is framed by the spectacular backdrop of the peaks of Sierra CASTLES he hostilities between Christians and Muslims in the kingdom of al-Andalus had a direct impact on the organization of the towns and cities sheltered by walled fortresses built next to rivers or on hill-tops.
+They normally had one or more walled enclosures some distance away from the castle, with various towers or watch-towers.
+The thick stone walls were topped with battlements from which all kinds of projectiles could be hurled or fired and from which boiling oil or pitch were poured on the unfortunate enemies below.
+The keep, a tower placed on one side of the fortress, was the main building.
 In addition to serving as look-out posts and defensive positions, these fortresses were also used as food-stores and prisons, as recounted in numerous romantic tales and legends.
 Many of them still stand today, including those at Úbeda, Jimena, Píñar or Baños de la Encina, to name but a few.
 Some have curious historical associations, such as the keep of Porcuna Castle, where Boabdil, the last Sultan of Granada, was held prisoner after the battle of Lucena, and Jódar Castle, the oldest castle in the Spanish Peninsula.

-On the left, the castle of Baños de la Encina, declared a National Historic Artistic Monument in 1931, which has the form of a ship rising over the crest of the hill, its wall faces are interspersed with 14 mortar towers with restored battlements and a grand keep with a double horseshoe arch entrance.

-On the right, a painting of the Battle of Las Navas de Tolosa, by Francisco de Paula van Halen, 19th c.

-TRADITIONS

-FOLKLORE